 Examples of Unpermitted Activity

-- Block sidewalks and driveways to prevent ADA clearance.
+Block sidewalks and driveways to prevent Americans with Disabilities Act (ADA) clearance.